vaadin/whereabouts/README.md

-# Walking Skeleton README

-- [ ] TODO Replace or update this README with instructions relevant to your application
+# Task Management CRUD Example

+This application demonstrates how to build a Task Management application in Vaadin Flow.
+It showcases typical features in a real business application, including:
+- Master-detail layouts
+- Handling selections through URL parameters
+- Data pagination
+- Filtering and sorting
+- Forms and validation
+- Dialogs
+- Custom icons and styles

+**Note!** This application uses Testcontainers in development mode.
+You must have Docker installed and running to run the application.

-To start the application in development mode, import it into your IDE and run the `Application` class.
+To start the application in development mode, import it into your IDE and run the `TestApplication` class.
 You can also start the application from the command line by running:

 ```bash